DIY birdhouse out of milk carton

 - Fabric covered planter from ice cream container

 - Handmade wood burned spoons

-This birdhouse is not only useful for our little buddies but it’s a nice pop of color in the back yard.
+This DIY birdhouse is not only useful for these little buddies but it’s also a nice pop of color in the back yard.
 And it doesn’t get any easier than this!
-Just use an old milk carton instead of throwing it away (great recycling idea by the way!), cut a hole for the door, paint it in colors of choice, decorate if you will, add some straws or hay if you have any and hang in a tree.
+Just use an old milk carton instead of throwing it away (great recycling idea by the way!), cut a hole for the door, paint it in the colors of choice, decorate if you will, fill the bottom with some straws or hay if you have any to make it even more inviting and friendly and then hang your easy birdhouse in a tree.

-These little birdhouses make great gift ideas too, for friends and family members who are big fans of nature and recycling.
-You can even use them as home decor to brighten up your house of give a rustic touch to a room.
-It’s also a wonderful project to make with little ones, especially if they’re into painting and crafting as my little girl is.
+These little milk carton birdhouses make great gift ideas too, for friends and family members who are big fans of nature and recycling.
+You can even use them as home decor to brighten up your house or give a rustic touch to a room.
+It’s also a wonderful project to make with the little ones during school breaks or on rainy days.
+They’ll absolutely love it, especially if they’re into painting and crafting as my little girl is.
 Just use acrylic paint that is kid friendly and make sure you help them with cutting the holes or supervise the older kids when doing so.

 You can make this a two in one also, if you attach a mini peanut wreath bird feeder or an orange peel bird feeder to it.

 - used milk carton

 - fine sand paper (I used a 220 and just lightly polished the surface)

 - enamel spray paint (or acrylic paint) suitable for carton, in color/colors of choice.
 I used gold, black and red.
 The enamel paint holds better outdoors.